GhaziAlibi/dotfiles/README.md

 - Install yay (AUR helper) if not present
 - Install fzf from AUR (if yay is available)
 - Install Starship and Zimfw
+- Optionally set up SSH keys for GitHub (with proper permissions)

 ### Manual Installation